 \emph{Side-jump Hall conductivity} - Breaking time-reversal symmetry is indispensable for the anomalous Hall effect, so the anomalous Hall conductivity must depend on the time-reversal breaking terms in the model, such as $(\Delta/2-Bk^{2})\sigma_{z}$ and magnetic scattering.
 The side-jump mechanism is related to the impurity scattering but not proportional to the total impurity concentration and scattering strength \cite{Nagaosa10rmp}.
 As we will see, the side-jump extrinsic Hall conductivity is proportional to

 where $k_{F}$ is the Fermi wave vector.
 This means that the side-jump Hall conductivity could change sign at a critical Fermi wave vector $k_{C}=\sqrt{\Delta/2B}$ if $\Delta B>0$, that is, if the system is in the nontrivial phase.
 In contrast, the Hall conductivity is monotonic if $\Delta B<0$, i.e., if the system is trivial.
-With the critical $k_{C}$, we can find the critical sheet carrier density $n_{C}=k_{C}^{2}/(4\pi)$.
-We estimate $k_C$ and $n_C$ with the experimental fitting data for topological insulator thin films and calculated parameters for HgTe quantum well, which are proposed host materials for the quantum anomalous Hall system \cite{Liu08prl,Yu10sci}.
+With the critical $k_{C}$, we can find the critical sheet carrier density $n_{C}=k_{C}^{2}/(4\pi)$ and Fermi energy $E_C=v\hbar \sqrt{\Delta/2B}$.
+We estimate $k_C$, $n_C$, and $E_C$ with the experimental fitting data for topological insulator thin films and calculated parameters for HgTe quantum well, which are proposed host materials for the quantum anomalous Hall system \cite{Liu08prl,Yu10sci}.
 Table \ref{tab:kc} shows the critical values of $k_{C}$ and $n_{C}$.
 In 10 nm $n$-type Bi$_{2}$Se$_{3}$ thin films \cite{Kim12natphys}, only the surface states are populated for sheet carrier density below $5\sim7.7\times10^{12}$/cm$^{2}$.